VPGTrans: Transfer Visual Prompt Generator across LLMs: Maximizing the Transfer Efficiency with a Two-stage Transfer Strategy

 \subsection{Exploratory Analysis: Identifying Key Factors for VPG Transfer}

 Via selected experiments of small-to-large transfer among OPT models, we can obtain the following key observations.
-Note that more systematical comparisons are conducted in the later section (\cf $\S$\ref{sec:tas}).
+More systematical comparisons are conducted in the later section (\cf $\S$\ref{sec:tas}).

 \paragraph{$\bullet$ Inheriting the trained VPG can accelerate training.} To demonstrate this, we compare the convergence rates of VPG training on OPT$_\text{350M}$ from scratch, and inheriting VPG trained on OPT$_\text{125M}$.
 The patterns are shown in Fig.~\ref{fig:inherit_useful}.
 Overall, we find that inheriting VPG trained on OPT$_\text{125M}$ accelerates convergence, particularly for two caption tasks.
-However, for datasets requiring fine-grained visual perception such as VQAv2 and GQA, inheriting VPG from a smaller model may hinder performance.
-We hypothesize that tuning VPG with a randomly initialized linear projector will compromise the existing fine-grained visual perception ability of VPG.
-The possible reason can be that, the VPG is typically a pre-trained model with powerful visual perception ability, and thus updating based on the gradient passed through a random projector will mislead the VPG at the initial steps~\citep{alayrac2022flamingo}.
-Fortunately, this problem can be resolved by warming up the linear projector prior to the joint tuning of VPG and the projector (\cf \ref{para:warm_up_linear_avoid_drop}).
-Note that this hypothesis may also be applicable for training from scratch, but we mainly focus on the VPG transfer in this paper.
+However, for datasets that require fine-grained visual perception such as VQAv2 and GQA, directly conduct continue training with an inherited VPG will harm the performance.
+We hypothesize that tuning VPG with a randomly initialized projector will compromise the existing fine-grained visual perception ability of VPG.
+The possible reason can be that, the VPG is typically a pre-trained model with powerful visual perception ability, and thus updating based on the gradient passed through a random projector will mislead the VPG at the initial steps~\citep{alayrac2022flamingo, lian2022ssf,kumar2022distort}.